Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Results

-The structural changes observed in ULCs directly reflect their extreme softness, which, in turn, is expected to also strongly influence their mechanical response to compression.
+\textbf{Mechanical response: Bulk modulus} The structural changes observed in ULCs directly reflect their extreme softness, which, in turn, is expected to also strongly influence their mechanical response to compression.
 To probe this, we calculate the bulk modulus of the suspension, defined as $K=-V \partial P/\partial V$, as a function of $\zeta$, which is a measure of the collective mechanical response of the system, and compare it to that of the $c=5\%$ microgels.

 At low $\zeta$, the overall behavior of ULC and $c=5\%$ microgel suspensions is nearly identical, as shown in Figure~\ref{fig:bulk}a.
 However, as crowding increases, the two systems depart from each other, with the bulk modulus of the $c=5\%$ microgels growing more rapidly, while that of the ULCs remaining smaller at comparable $\zeta$ values, as expected.
 Overall, at high $\zeta$, the bulk mechanical response of the ULC system is at least two orders of magnitude `softer' than that of their more crosslinked counterparts, consistent with experimental reports on ultrasoft microgels~\cite{bachman2015ultrasoft}.